Here’s Every Single Lie Told by George Santos

 After the State of the Union, Senator Mitt Romney told Santos off, confronting him about being the center of attention.
 “He should be sitting in the back row and staying quiet, instead of parading in front of the president and people coming into the room,” Romney said to reporters after the exchange.
 Santos wasn’t phased, tweeting at Romney a “reminder” that he “will NEVER be PRESIDENT!”
 Days later, Santos said he got a warmer reception from Romney’s friend, Senator Kyrsten Sinema, who he claims told him to “hang in there, buddy.”
 Sinema’s spokesperson is now calling that a “lie,” and that the two never spoke.

-While leaving the courthouse after he was arraigned on May 10 and released on $500,000 bond, Santos said he has no intention of resigning.
+Santos was arraigned on May 10 and pleaded not guilty to all 13 charges.
+He was released on $500,000 bond.
+While leaving the courthouse, Santos said he has no intention of resigning.

 “This is the beginning of the ability for me to address and defend myself,” Santos said, calling his prosecution a “witch hunt.”